Synapt1x/BananaBotNavigation/README.md

 ```
 in Windows.

-2. As in the DRLND repository, install dependencies after cloning this project repository using:
+2. As in the DRLND repository, install dependencies using:
 ```
 git clone https://github.com/udacity/deep-reinforcement-learning.git
 cd deep-reinforcement-learning/python